 While ERDC has a staff of researchers to conduct research, we also share data with organizations and researchers throughout the state who want to conduct research of their own.
 This data is stripped of personally identifiable information, but is still shared only under the protections of strict confidentiality agreements.
 The ERDC values student privacy and complies strictly with laws and regulations that protect that privacy.
 For more information, visit here.

 ERDC is committed to providing valuable education and employment data that protects student privacy.
-Our Vision, Mission, and Values inform the work we do and the way we do it.
+Our vision, mission, priorities and commitment to equity inform the work we do and the way we do it.